ashleychontos/pySYD/docs/library/input.rst

 for the processing of the data, which we'll discuss in detail in a little bit.**

 For the time series data, the y-axis is less critical here.
-It can be anything from units of fraction flux or brightness as a function of time, along with many other normalization.
+It can be anything from units of fraction flux or brightness as a function of time, along with any other normalization(s).

 Power spectrum
 **************